 Rho Kappa Social Studies Honor Society is a national organization for high school juniors and seniors recognizing excellence in the field of Social Studies.
 Rho Kappa provides national recognition for outstanding students and encourages an interest in, understanding of, and appreciation for, the Social Studies.
 Students who have successfully completed 2 years of social studies and meet a minimum 3.0 GPA may apply.
 The application process requires candidates to show participation in activities that demonstrate civic engagement in school or community and their desire and aspiration to be a member of the organization.
 Applicants must have a letter of recommendation from a current faculty member.
-Selection of eligible students and their election to the organization shall be determined by the faculty sponsor, faculty selection committee, and the high school administration.
+Selection of eligible students and their election to the organization.
 Candidates must meet the GPA, social studies course completion requirements and the application requirements listed above.